Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/numeric-limits-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Reprezentace kladné nekonečno pro typ, pokud je k dispozici.
+Reprezentuje kladné nekonečno pro typ, pokud je k dispozici.

 ### <a name="remarks"></a>Poznámky